 - Be consistent in your efforts.
 Once they understand that such behavior is not appropriate, they will try to change on their own.

 Whether it is their regular homework or some household chore they’re supposed to do, postponing things is a common habit among children.
 This might happen as they are not interested in the tasks or are too busy in their games and other stuff.
 Some kids are even too lazy to do the work on time.
+These harmful routines may negatively impact their academic and personal growth, leading to consequences in the future.

 How to prevent procrastination?